learn-co-curriculum/dsc-the-kernel-trick/README.md

 There are two parameters when training an SVM with the *R*adial *B*asis *F*unction: $C$ and $gamma$.

 - The parameter $C$ is common to all SVM kernels.
-Again, by tuning the $C$ parameter when using kernels, you can provide a trafe-off between misclassification of the training set and simplicity of the decision function. a high $C$ will classify as many samples correctly as possible (and might potentially lead to overfitting)
+Again, by tuning the $C$ parameter when using kernels, you can provide a trade-off between misclassification of the training set and simplicity of the decision function.
+A high $C$ will classify as many samples correctly as possible (and might potentially lead to overfitting)

 - $gamma$ defines how much influence a single training example has.
 The larger $gamma$ is, the closer other examples must be to be affected